Wilcolab/Anythink-Market-kedz52qn/node-server/README.md

    yarn start
    ```

-The server will start and listen on port 8001.
+- The Node.js server should now be running.
+You can access it at port `8001`.

 ## Docker